-At the end of the production line, the cheramics were virtually “burned” using the ScannerBox workflow, allowing visitors to take home a virtual replica of the object they had created.
+At the end of the production line, the ceramics were virtually “burned” using the ScannerBox workflow, allowing visitors to take home a virtual replica of the object they had created.

-The visualisation is essentially a global map with pins: blue pins show where you come from, which was asked in the first part of the event, and red pins show where you are taking the object to (i.e., where you live), which was asked at the second part of the event.
+The visualisation is essentially a global map with pins: blue pins show where visitors came from, which was asked in the first part of the event, and red pins show where they took the object to (i.e., where they live), which was asked at the second part of the event.